Insured Through Your Job? Medicaid? The ACA? Here's What Could Change For You

 In addition, the federal government now gives states money, allowing them to expand Medicaid to a broader group of low-income earners.
 As a result, more than 11 million people in 31 states newly qualified for coverage.
 The House bill proposes to freeze that expansion on Jan.
 1, 2020, so you wouldn't be be able to enroll after that date.

 Another change is that the federal government currently matches what state's put toward Medicaid, even if those costs continue to rise.
 But the GOP bill caps the amount of federal funding that states can receive.
-That would mean that when costs go up, states would either have to reduce coverage or come up with funds to offset the extra expense, according to a report by the Center on Budget Policies and Priorities, a nonpartisan research and policy institute.
+That would mean that when costs go up, states would either have to reduce coverage or come up with funds to offset the extra expense, according to a report by the Center on Budget Policies and Priorities, a progressive think tank..

 Under the GOP plan, even if you remain in Medicaid there will be changes in your coverage.
 Now all insurance plans, including Medicaid, must cover 10 "essential" health services, including maternity coverage, prescription drugs, and mental healthcare.
 But under the GOP proposal, that requirement would go away starting in 2020.